Introduction

 Utility

 These are your cards that you will bring to every single scenario, until you gain a few levels and find stronger replacements.
-You’ll be sorting cards into three major categories: attacks, movement, and utility.
-Some cards will have the flexibility to be used in multiple roles; as these arise, they will be marked in yellow.
+You’ll be sorting cards into three major categories: attacks,

 All four of these attacks are easy picks from level one.
-The three AoE patterns each represent 6+ damage, which is amazing so early, and with just a bit of work, Balanced Measure is in the same ballpark.
+The three AOE patterns each represent 6+ damage, which is amazing so early, and with just a bit of work, Balanced Measure is in the same ballpark.
 You probably want one or two more attacks to round out your hand, but these are the ones you should emphasize whenever possible.

 Overwhelming Assault isn’t particularly great movement, but it’s a jump movement that provides the wind you need for Skewer.
 You’ll keep this one around for as long as you keep Skewer around, and typically drop them both at the same time.
 Provoking Roar, meanwhile, has the pull necessary to enable all three targets on Sweeping Blow.